Genocide: Criticism of the concept of genocide and alternatives

-The death of large numbers of civilians as collateral damage of military activity such as aerial bombings is excluded from the definition of genocide, even when they make up a significant portion of a nation's population.
+The death of large numbers of civilians as collateral damage of military activity, such as aerial bombings, is excluded from the definition of genocide, even when they make up a significant portion of a nation's population.
 South Africa has argued that making Gaza uninhabitable (pictured) is an element of the Gaza genocide.

-Most civilian killings in the twentieth century were not from genocide, which only applies to select cases.
+Most civilian killings in the twentieth century were not from genocide.
 Alternative terms have been coined to describe processes left outside narrower definitions of genocide.
 Ethnic cleansing—the forced expulsion of a population from a given territory—has achieved widespread currency, although many scholars recognize that it frequently overlaps with genocide, even where Lemkin's definition is not used.
 Other terms ending in -cide have proliferated for the destruction of particular types of groupings: democide (people by a government), eliticide (the elite of a targeted group), ethnocide (ethnic groups), gendercide (gendered groupings), politicide (political groups), classicide (social classes), and urbicide (the destruction of a particular locality).

-The word genocide inherently carries a value judgement as it is widely considered to be the epitome of human evil.
-In the past, violence that could be labeled genocide was sometimes celebrated—although it always had its critics.
-The idea that genocide sits on top of a hierarchy of atrocity crimes—that it is worse than crimes against humanity or war crimes—is controversial among scholars and it suggests that the protection of groups is more important than of individuals.
-Historian A. Dirk Moses argues that the prioritization of genocide causes other atrocities to not be considered in study and response.
+The word genocide inherently carries a value judgement, as it is widely considered to be the epitome of human evil.
+Although genocidal violence has at times been celebrated by its perpetrators and observers, it has always had critics.
+The idea that genocide sits on top of a hierarchy of atrocity crimes—worse than crimes against humanity or war crimes—is controversial among scholars and suggests that the protection of groups is more important than that of individuals and that the intention of states is more important than the suffering of civilian victims of violence.
+A. Dirk Moses and other scholars argue that the prioritization of genocide causes other causes of civilian deaths, such as blockades, bombing, and other "collateral damage", to not be considered in the study and response.
+Gzoyan, Hochmann, and Meyroyan argue that - although criminalized by the Genocide Convention - "attempted genocide" is a rarely invoked concept that should be revitalized by focusing on smaller-scale, intent-driven group attacks.